gdario/learning_transformers/md/modern_tokenizers.md

 ## Byte Pair Encoding (BPE)

+Byte Pair Encoding is described in [this paper](https://arxiv.org/abs/1508.07909).
 There is quite a bit of information in [this blog post](https://leimao.github.io/blog/Byte-Pair-Encoding/).

 The main goal of the BPE subword algoritm is to find a way to represent a text with the least amount of tokens.
 We initially count the number of tokens, and then merge *byte pairs* based on their frequency.
 For example, if a character corresponds exactly to a byte (true only for ASCII), we: